secbrief/secbrief.github.io/_posts/2014-07-28-fragmentation-and-entrepreneurial-militancy-the-aftermath-of-the-us-drawdown-in-afghanistan.md

 power in Kabul.
-Today, the Taliban “alliance” can be characterized as a disparate congeries of several elements united only by a common religious ideology, a desire to regain power in Afghanistan or in their local areas of operation, and a deep antagonism toward the United States 46 C. Christine Fair, “The Militant Challenge in Pakistan,” 127.
+Today, the Taliban “alliance” can be characterized as a disparate congeries of several elements united only by a common religious ideology, a desire to regain power in Afghanistan or in their local areas of operation, and a deep antagonism toward the United States and its regional allies.”53
-47 C. Christine Fair, “The Militant Challenge in Pakistan,” 121.
-48 Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 587.
-49 Ibid.
-50 Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 588.
-51 Ibid.
-52 Shehzad H. Qazi, “Rebels of the frontier: origins, organization, and recruitment of the Pakistani Taliban,” 587.
-14 of 24
-Christopher M. Cherry
-Student ID - 00536610
-December 20, 2013
-and its regional allies.”53

 John Arquilla and David Ronfeldt describe the TTP as “a system of loose networks.
-These networks tend to be dispersed and varying in size; however, the various nodes can communicate with each other and, to some degree, coordinate campaigns.”54 AREA OF OPERATION
+These networks tend to be dispersed and varying in size; however, the various nodes can communicate with each other and, to some degree, coordinate campaigns.”54

+AREA OF OPERATION

 There is a great deal of overlap with regards to area of operation between the Afghan Taliban and the Pakistani Taliban.
 Both operate in Afghanistan and in Pakistan, albeit primarily in the tribal regions.
 That said, Pakistani Taliban has been far more expeditionary.
 Not only has it moved into Pashtun communities within Pakistan, it has also attempted intercontinental terrorism (e.g., the failed Times Square bombing), and sent skilled bomb making militants to join fellow Islamists in the Syrian civil war.

 TARGETING

 Within the Afghan Taliban, those that align with al-Qa’ida and support the views of “Mullah Omar and the hard-line Taliban” focus on attacking the U.S. and coalition forces as well as the Afghan govenment.55 Those within the Afghan Taliban whom focus on their Pashtun roots and